orvi-tmp/learning-c-with-pebble/chapter06.md

     strftime(time_string, sizeof(time_string), "%T", tick_time);

-There are two function references in this statement: `sizeof(time_string)`, which gives the size, in bytes, of the string held in `time_string`, and the entire `strftime` reference, which will take the time variable `tick_time` and create a string in `time_string` that describes the time.
+There are two function references in this statement: `sizeof(time_string)`, which gives the size, in bytes, of the string held in `time_string`, and the entire `strftime` reference, which will take the time variable `tick_time` and create a string that describes the time and assigns it to `time_string`.

 Even though we depend on abstraction here, there is a C code definition somewhere for both of these functions (we will describe where these definitions can be found in a later chapter).
 When we reference a function by name, say, by using `sizeof(time_string)`, the execution of the current code stops and execution is transferred to the definition of the function `sizeof`.
 This is referred to as *calling* a function.
 When the function's code has been executed, execution is transferred back to the code that called the function.
 This is referred to as *returning to the caller*.